 Add extras such as stickers related to your brand, a handwritten and scanned thank you note, a discount QR code, business cards, or washing instructions.

-To pack your t-shirts, use colorful poly mailers to boost your brand image, and then tuck your bags inside the USPS envelopes or boxes.
+To pack your t-shirts, use colorful poly mailers to boost your brand image.
 Fold the t-shirts carefully (try to have the design showing on top).
-It is worth looking up folding tutorials on YouTube to assist you.
-I found this video helpful.

 Weigh as you go to stay underweight limits.
 Avoid extra cushioning, as it will add unnecessary weight.
 Email receipts to keep weight down.
 If you include additional items, personalized touches, as mentioned above, are more valuable.

 If you fulfill orders online, you will have to ship shirts to your customers.
-If you require a speedy and cheap shipping service, the best option in the continental United States is USPS.
+If you require a speedy and cheap shipping service, the best way to mail a shirt in the continental United States is USPS.

 Choose their First-Class Package service retail rates for packages under 13 ounces, or choose a Priority Mail Flat Rate service for larger orders (under 70 pounds).
 Package your shirts to prevent them from getting damaged, and include personal touches to make your business stand out.